tssajo/Minify/README.md

 ## What is `Minify`

-`Minify` for Sublime Text can create a minified version of a currently open CSS, HTML, JavaScript or SVG file.
+`Minify` for Sublime Text can create a minified version of a currently open CSS, HTML, JavaScript, JSON or SVG file.

-`Minify` generates a new file with an altered file extension such as `.min.css`, `.min.html`, `.min.js`, `.min.svg`.
+`Minify` generates a new file with an altered file extension such as `.min.css`, `.min.html`, `.min.js`, `.min.json` or `.min.svg`.
 It can be easily configured to generate .map files too for minified CSS and JavaScript files.

-Compared to other Sublime Text minifier packages `Minify` is very light: the plugin itself is less than 200 lines of Python code.
+Compared to other Sublime Text minifier packages `Minify` is very light: the plugin itself is less than 240 lines of Python code.
 Once installed `Minify` does not need Internet access to do its job, it works offline.

 `Minify` has been tested under both Sublime Text 2 and Sublime Text 3 and it should work fine on all supported